apostrophecms/docs/docs/reference/module-options.md

 ### `home`

 The home page document is added to all page requests on `req.data.home` so it can be referenced in all page templates.
-That home page object also includes a `_children` property containing an array of top level page objects. `home` option settings to offer minor performance improvements for large sites include:
+That home page object also includes a `_children` property containing an array of top level page objects.
+The `home` option offers minor performance improvements for large sites by setting one of the following values:

 | Setting | Description |
 |---------|-------------|